106FaceEater106/League-Of-Legends-Randomizer/README.md

 FAQ

 Q)What does it do?
-A)It basically create a random rune page for you for league of legends.
+A)It basically create a random rune page for you and picks a random champion for league of legends.

 Q)Will i get banned on league if i use this?
 A)No, this doesnt modify anythingon league nor does it require you to have league.
 All the names used are from League.